andmichalski/contelizer_task/README.md

 ### Execution

-Execution could be provided on command line in Linux or MacOSFirst user need to go to main directory of repository.
+Execution could be provided on command line in Linux or MacOS.
+First user need to go to main directory of repository.

 * shuffle_words.py